Why are Schlage locks not working after battery change?

 Before we proceed, look at the battery terminals and connectors.

-- If there is any corrosion or dirt on them, remove them with a soft cloth.
-Then, apply some WD-40 or other lubricant to the battery terminals and try turning the keypad lock again.
+• If there is any corrosion or dirt on them, remove them with a soft cloth.
+Then, apply some WD-40 or another lubricant to the battery terminals and try turning the keypad lock again.

-- Ensure there is no debris around these areas that could be causing an electrical short in your lock’s circuitry.
+• Ensure no debris around these areas could be causing an electrical short in your lock’s circuitry.

 If that doesn’t work for you, there may be something wrong with your Schlage keypad door lock (which would require a locksmith or technician to fix).